animatedb/C_CppTestCoverage/README.md

 # C_CppTestCoverage

-This is a simple Python based program that creates a copy of C or C++ files add adds some instrumentation to them.
+This is a simple Python based program that creates a copy of C or C++ files and adds some instrumentation to them.
 The modified executables will save files that can be analyzed later by a Python based statistics module.
 This software keeps track of the number of times each path has been taken so it can also be used for optimization.